dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 ##

+> [!NOTE]
-What these nodes are:
+> What these nodes are:
-- EBS CSI - This is what handles the persisten storage for MySQL.
+> - EBS CSI - This is what handles the persisten storage for MySQL.
 When the MySQL deployment asks for persistent storage, the controller pods talk to the AWS API to create an EBS volume, and the node pod on whichever node MySQL lands on mounts that volume into the container.
-- CoreDNS - There are two of these, but I didn't specify two replicas in Terraform.
+> - CoreDNS - There are two of these, but I didn't specify two replicas in Terraform.
 EKS defaults to two CoreDNS replicas because DNS is critical — if DNS goes down, nothing in the cluster can find anything.
 EKS makes that high availability decision automatically.
-- aws-node - These are the VPC CNI plugin pods that manage networking on each node.
+> - aws-node - These are the VPC CNI plugin pods that manage networking on each node.
 Essentially the NIC of the pods.
 Every node needs one running so it can assign VPC IP addresses to whatever pods land on that node.
 The MySQL pod could land on either node, but whichever node it lands on, the aws-node pod on that node is what gives it an IP address.
-- kube-proxy - not a load balancer or reverse proxy in the traditional sense.
+> - kube-proxy - not a load balancer or reverse proxy in the traditional sense.
 It writes network rules on every node that say "if traffic comes in for this ClusterIP, forward it to one of the pods behind the service."
 So when an osTicket pod on node 1 tries to reach mysql.database.svc.cluster.local, kube-proxy's rules on node 1 intercept that traffic and route it to the MySQL pod wherever it's running.
 It's actually more like a distributed routing table than a reverse proxy.
 *The aws-node is just the nic for k8, and kube-proxy just handles routing.*
 <br>